fabricesemti80/TerraformBootCamp/simple-azure/vm/docs/README_vm.md

 ### 1. We can click-through the above pages

 - fill out each 3x times
-- make sure we select the right values, change what we have to
+- make sure we select the right values, change what we have to change
 - no typos please!
 - we can only do one at a time